15 Stunning Living Wreath Ideas

 The birds in your yard will love this wreath.
 Use seed heads and a grapevine wreath to make this DIY bird feeder wreath.

 You won’t need a candle to add a pleasant aroma to a room when you have this wreath.
 Made from eucalyptus, it will bring a fresh scent to any room.
+Find the perfect front door wreaths for every season.

 Photo: Courtesy of Food52